plafer/Tissue.jl/NOTES.md

 + Bootstrap: the initial flow estimate is very much an underestimate, and the graph takes a few seconds to get to its limiting fps.
 + BUG: If a packet is dropped on the first run of a graph, the graph just hangs.
     + Take into consideration when redesigning the bootstrap
++ Tasks spawned within calculators are not waited for when graph is stopped
 # Performance improvements
 + Don't use structs that have fields with abstract types, see [this](https://docs.julialang.org/en/v1/manual/performance-tips/#Avoid-fields-with-abstract-type)
     + e.g. Frame